SC4I’s Board of Director

 Heidi Romero began her career in EMS as a Combat Medic in the U.S. Army in 1987 where she served at 67th Evacuation Hospital in Wurzburg Germany and Evans Army Community Hospital, Ft.
 Carson, CO.
 Heidi was deployed during Operation Desert Storm where she was attached to 529 Ambulance out of Ft.
 Bragg.
 After returning from this deployment, Heidi was medically retired from the U.S. Army and attempted to pursue jobs in other career fields.
 She soon realized that her heart was in medicine.
 Heidi began volunteering as an EMT with High Country EMS in Lake George, CO while working as a Laboratory Technician in the Emergency Department at Penrose Hospital in Colorado Springs.
 Heidi also worked as an EMT for Event Medical in Colorado Springs as well as Woodland Park Ambulance Services in Woodland Park, CO.
 After 12 years at Penrose, Heidi decided it was time to take the next step and went back to school to obtain her Paramedic Certification at Pikes Peak Community College.
 She then moved on to American Medical Response for 10 years where she worked as a Paramedic and Field Training Officer.
 Heidi is now a Paramedic Supervisor with the Ambulance Services at Evans Army Community Hospital on Ft.
 Carson, CO.

-Matthew Bergland is a Flight Paramedic with UCHealth LifeLine in Colorado Springs.
+Matthew Bergland is the Manager of Specialty Transport South Region and Flight Paramedic with UCHealth LifeLine in Colorado Springs.
 He began his career in EMS in 1993 with Med-Trans Ambulance in Pueblo, Colorado.
 From there he moved to Denver and eventually Colorado Springs.
 He spent several years working in the Colorado Springs/El Paso County 911 system before securing a position on the UCHealth LifeLine Flight Team.

 Matt believes heavily in giving back to the first responder community.
 As such he sits on the Colorado Statewide Trauma Advisory Committee as well as the El Paso County Emergency Services Authority.
 Additionally, he spends a great deal of time providing outreach education to the first responder community.